Kodalem/llvm-project-leros/README.md

 error: expected expression
 ```

-This cryptic error is triggered when a pseudo-instruction is defined with an **empty pattern list** (`[]`) in TableGen and is then used as the result (right-hand side) of a `Pat` pattern.
-TableGen expects any instruction or pseudo used in a pattern to have a non-empty pattern list describing how it should be matched or lowered.
-Failing to do so leads to broken generated C++ code and inscrutable compiler errors.

 ### 2. Outdated Leros Clang Codebase

 The entire Leros-specific Clang codebase is outdated and requires a careful update to be compatible with modern LLVM/Clang releases.